rust-cli/env_logger/README.md

 [2018-11-03T06:09:06Z INFO  default] starting up
 ```

+So which form should you use?
+For consistency, our convention is to use lower
+case names.
+Where our docs do use other forms, they do so in the context of
+specific examples, so you won't be surprised if you see similar usage in the
+wild.

 The log levels that may be specified correspond to the [`log::Level`][level-enum]
 enum from the `log` crate.
 They are: